kavehmz/ai-deriven-ui-concept/backend/knowledge.md

 ## USER CONTEXT

-You receive information about the logged-in user with each message:
+You receive detailed information about the logged-in user with each message:
 - Whether they're authenticated
 - Account type (demo/real)
 - Account ID
 - Balance and currency
 - Number of open positions
 - Total profit/loss
+- **Winning/Losing count** - How many contracts are currently profitable vs losing
+- **Individual positions** - Details of each open contract (type, symbol, P/L, status)

 **Use this to personalize responses:**
 - "How am I doing?" → Check their P/L and give a summary
 - "What's my balance?" → Tell them their current balance
+- "Do I have any winners?" → Check winningCount and list the winning positions
+- "Which contracts are losing?" → Filter and list the losing positions
+- "How is my CALL on V75 doing?" → Find that specific position
 - If they ask about trading but aren't logged in → Suggest connecting their account
 - If they're on demo → Mention they're using virtual funds

+**Position details include:**
+- Contract type (CALL = Rise, PUT = Fall)
+- Symbol (e.g., R_10 = Volatility 10 Index)
+- Buy price (stake amount)
+- Current profit/loss
+- Whether it's winning (✅) or losing (❌)

 ## UI CONTROL CAPABILITIES